Educating Yorkshire: Reception

 According to BARB, Educating Yorkshires first episode achieved over 4 million viewers, double the average audience of Educating Essex.

 The series was well received by critics.
 Benjamin Secher of The Telegraph gave the show four out of five stars.
 Helen Pidd of The Guardian said "rather than making them look daft, Educating Yorkshire is a great advert for some truly excellent and inspirational teachers".
 Emily Jupp of The Independent reviewed the first episode saying "although this was not ground-breaking, it was occasionally funny and heart-warming".
-Huffington Post UK called the teachers "heroes" and the pupils "pretty endearing" while Metro News gave the show four out of five stars.
+An article published in HuffPost called the teachers "heroes" and the pupils "pretty endearing" while Metro News gave the show four out of five stars.

 Terry Payne of Radio Times was more critical of the series, claiming it was exploiting the pupils and was too focused on Georgia in the second episode, saying "the argument is not whether she should be featured, but whether an entire episode should be structured around her misbehaviour", adding that it had turned the documentary into a soap opera.

 The final episode received critical acclaim, with social media raising the pupils featured in the episode as well as the inspirational teachers and head of years.
 The Metro stated: "Not a dry eye in the house as Educating Yorkshire draws to a close" in an article for the newspaper's entertainment section.

 In January 2014, the show won Most Popular Documentary Series at the National Television Awards.